 After clicking on the Azure AD icon, above… In in Acumatica and happy as a clam – Figure 9, below.

 As software systems continue to proliferate to support business processes, users are faced with having to remember an increasing set of credentials.
-Users typically sign-on to many systems, each of which often involve different usernames and authentication information.
+Users typically sign-on to many systems, each of which often involves different usernames and authentication information.
 Administrators are faced with managing user accounts for each system accessed by their users which need to be coordinated to maintain the integrity of enforcing an organization’s security policy.

 Here are a few of the benefits to consider for implementing Single Sign-on:

 - Improving security due to users not having to remember multiple sets of credentials.

 - Reducing the time to log into systems to individual domains – considering failed logins due to memory lapses.

 - Reducing IT costs due to lower number of IT help desk calls for password resets.

 - User Convenience and happy users